You don’t want to fight. You don’t want to be hassled. You don’t want to disappoint them. It’s easier to just nod and give them what they want.

 Let’s get to it…

-That’s Randy J. Peterson’s definition.
+That’s Randy J. Paterson’s definition.
 He’s a professor of psychology and psychiatry at the University of British Columbia.
 The key thing to keep in mind is: “You are in charge of your behavior; others are in charge of their behavior.”

 I know: sounds obvious.
 But when we get caught in passive thinking, this simple fact is what we’re forgetting.